What is SciMeetings?

 Yes.
 You can log back into your account and visit the Registration Resource Center to add SciMeetings to your registration.

 Do I need to complete any other action?

 We strongly encourage presenters to record a video discussing the research findings in your poster or presentation.
 This will help you utilize the Q&A networking feature.
 Using a comment feature embedded under the video, attendees and the public can comment on your research after the meeting.
-You can record a video using the virtual meeting (ACS Spring 2023) BroadcastMed platform until March 31.
+You can record a video using the virtual meeting (ACS Fall 2024) BroadcastMed platform.
 When complete, please upload the .mp4 file to SciMeetings as a supplemental file.